Rulebased Simulation Controller

 More complex logic than that used in the previous example could allow rules/objects to solve on multiple cycles.
 Much like the way in which iterative MRM allows logic to control the number of runs, user logic could control the number of cycles.
 To do so, you would set the Number of Run Cycles parameter to a larger number, and then use logic and the STOP RUN statement to stop the run when the simulation goal had been achieved.Why might this feature by used instead of Iterative MRM?
 Run cycles are executed within a single run, you can run a model that is using multiple run cycles within a concurrent MRM to evaluate different hydrologies or policies.

-When the number of Run Cycles to be greater than 1, the run control has additional controls for pausing as shown in Figure 2.1.
+Figure 2.1.
 Select both the timestep and the Run Cycle in which to pause.
 Also, notice that the Run Status at the bottom of the figure also shows the Run Cycle number.

 Figure 2.1 Screenshot of Pause Before Timestep when using Run Cycles